Studying Construction at Salford

-My A levels are not construction related, would I be at a disadvantage?
+My A-levels are not construction related, will this be a disadvantage?

 When will I receive my timetable and what can I expect from the course delivery?

-Students will receive their personalised timetable when they start with us in September.
 Our Construction courses have a number of different delivery options.
 Typically you would study three subjects or modules between Sept - Jan and three more between Jan - June.
-All modules have a four-hour timetabled slot allocated each week and within that period you would be exposed to a mix of delivery methods including formal lectures, tutorials, case studies and practical exercises.
+All modules have a four-hour timetabled slot allocated each week and within that period you will experience a mix of formal lectures, tutorials, case studies and practical exercises.

 George Whitacre worked his way from an apprenticeship in Joinery to a BSc (Hons) in Construction Project Management at the University of Salford via a HNC Construction.
 Now he's working on projects at Liverpool's legendary Anfield Stadium.
 Watch the video to hear George's story.